Joining forces to forge BETTER FUTURES

 “If a student identifies as low-income, first-generation, or as a person of color, events like these can encourage them to attain a post-secondary education,” says Emily Ramon who talked about her UCI experience as a first-gen transfer student majoring in sociology and Chicano/Latino studies.
 “Notably, the narratives and advice came from current undergraduate students, which may create a stronger connection and impact among students.
 These events could help narrow the educational gap by creating more cultural and social capital for this community.”

-The initiative will host its second virtual session in the winter quarter and looks forward to further collaboration with associate deans across campus.
+The initiative – which hosted additional virtual sessions in winter and spring quarters – looks forward to further collaboration with associate deans across campus.

 “Great outcomes transpire when a collective works toward preparing our younger generations to learn an unfamiliar system that can be intimidating if not demystified,” says Castellanos.